 Then, he used the lower classes of Athens to vote against his political rivals and he succeeded, all of them were exostracised for 10 years from the city.

-Athens loses the naval battle and Themistocles finally convince the Athenians to give their share from the silver mines of Lavrion in order to build 200 battleships.
+Athens loses the naval battle and Themistocles finally convince the Athenians to give their share of the silver mines of Lavrion in order to build 200 battleships.

-When the second Persian campaign started by king Xerxes, Themistocles advises the other generals (from Greek alliance), and especially the Spartan king Evryviades, to sail all Greek ships to Artemision to face the Persian fleet in the narrow sea of Artemisio, while the Spartans will hold the ground forces of Xerxes in Thermopylae.
+When the second Persian campaign was started by king Xerxes, Themistocles advised the other generals (from the Greek alliance), and especially the Spartan king Evryviades, to sail all Greek ships to Artemision to face the Persian fleet in the narrow sea of Artemisio, while the Spartans will hold the ground forces of Xerxes in Thermopylae.